 Base Salary.
-In reviewing and approving the base salaries of our Named Executive Officers, the Compensation Committee considers the scope of work and responsibilities and other individual-specific factors; the recommendations of our Executive Chairman (except in the case of his own compensation); compensation for similar positions at similarly situated companies; and the executive's experience.
+In reviewing and approving the base salaries of our Named Executive Officers, the Compensation Committee considers the scope of work and responsibilities and other individual-specific factors; the recommendations of our Executive Chairman (except in the case of his own compensation); compensation for similar positions at similarly situated companies; and the executive officer's experience.
 The Compensation Committee generally reviews executive officer and key employee salaries annually at the end of the fiscal year and establishes the base salaries for the upcoming fiscal year in connection with establishing the Company's budget for the upcoming fiscal year.
 The employment agreements of our Named Executive Officers, other than Mr. Yates, are described below under the heading "Employment Agreements".
 The Company does not have an employment agreement with Mr. Yates, who was appointed to serve as the Company's Chief Financial Officer effective as of January 3, 2022, following the promotion of Mr. Kuehne as the Company's Executive Vice President and Chief Operating Officer.

-In 2020, the annual base salary for Mr. Kanders was established pursuant to his current employment agreement (the "Kanders Employment Agreement"), under which he was paid an annual base salary of \$350,000, subject to annual review by the Company.
-On November 13, 2020, Mr. Kanders' annual base salary was increased to \$425,000 effective as of January 1, 2021.
+On November 13, 2020, Mr. Kanders' annual base salary of \$350,000 that was previously established pursuant to his employment agreement dated June 1, 2017 was increased to \$425,000 effective as of January 1, 2021.
 On March 4, 2022, Mr. Kanders' annual base salary was increased to \$550,000 effective as of January 1, 2022.
-In establishing the salary of Mr. Kanders, the Compensation Committee and the Board of Directors considered his extensive investment, capital raising, acquisition and operating expertise, as well as the responsibilities and duties required by his role as executive chairman of a public company.
+On March 14, 2023, Mr. Kanders' annual base salary was increased to \$600,000 effective as of January 1, 2023, pursuant to the terms of his new employment agreement (the "Kanders Employment Agreement") dated as of March 14, 2023.
+In establishing the 2023 salary of Mr. Kanders, the Compensation Committee and the Board of Directors considered his extensive investment, capital raising, acquisition and operating expertise, as well as the responsibilities and duties required by his role as executive chairman of a public company.
 The Compensation Committee and the Board of Directors also considered, among other things, Mr. Kanders' increased responsibilities as a result of the Company's acquisitions in 2021 of Rhino-Rack and MAXTRAX and his importance to the operations and continued future success of the Company.
-Mr. Kanders devotes only as much of his time as is necessary to the affairs of the Company and also serves in various capacities with other public and private entities, including not-for-profit entities.
+Mr. Kanders devotes only as much of his time as is necessary to the affairs of the Company and also serves in various capacities with other public and private entities, including not-for-profit entities